-K1HTV - Rich Zwirko (Continuously active since 1958 running 100 Watts or less on HF, contacting all DXCC countries except No. Korea and over 300 countries confirmed on all 7 bands between 40 and 10 meters.
+K1HTV - Rich Zwirko - Continuously active since 1958 running 100 Watts or less on the HF bands with all DXCC entities confirmed except No. Korea and over 300 countries confirmed on all 7 bands between 40 and 10 meters.

 1958 At age 16, passed Novice exam, received callsign KN1HTV.
 Began chasing DX as a novice with 50W from a Heathkit DX20 and a dipole in New Haven, CT.
 Heard the first Russian Sputnik satellite on 20 MHz and got the satellite bug!

 1959 Replaced the ARC5 and Ocean Hopper regenerative receivers with a Hammarlund HQ110.
 Added a VFO to the DX20 transmitter and I was on my way to becoming a serious DXer.
 With my new General Class license I could operate phone on HF for the first time.
 A crystal microphone fed the audio section of a broadcast receiver which was used to screen modulate my DX20.
 I was lucky to get 10 Watts output to feed the 8 ft vertical that my dad had installed on the roof.
 Back then we had lots of sunspots and great propagation on 10 Meters.
 I managed to work all continents but Asia on 10 Meter AM with that setup.
 It sure was fun back then.
 Here is what the 1959 shack looked like.

 1960 - Passed FCC 1st Class Radio telephone license exam.

 1960 - At age 18, started 48 year career in broadcasting at WELI (5 kw) in New Haven, CT as a broadcast engineer.

 1961 - Passed Amateur Extra license exam while at the New England ARRL convention at Swampscott,MA.

 1963 - Married (and still married to) Phyllis, KN1WSN (now K1WSN).